stephaneVercouillieBMID/slate/source/index.html.md

 The UserInfo endpoint can be accessed only with a valid access_token, and for a very limited duration after end user authentication: there must be less than 3 minutes between the creation of the user action to be confirmed by the end user on his mobile device, and the access to the UserInfo endpoint (this reflects a constraint set on the SOAP version of the interface).

+### Claims
+itsme(r) won't deliver any aggregated nor distributed claims in the current version.

+In current version and in contradiction to the OpenID Connect specification, itsme(r) considers all claims as `Essential`, even if they are requested as a Voluntary Claim.
+However, as in a future version, itsme Core will make the difference between Essential and Voluntary Claims, Relying Parties should already request claims with appropriate level regarding their business case.

 ## Signing Requests